isomerpages/pa-shapinghearts/pages/Awards.md

 ---
 # SUPPORTING AND RECOGNISING ARTISTIC EXCELLENCE

 At North East CDC, we are committed to celebrate and uplift artists with disabilities.
-We introduced two prestigious awards: one recognising overall artistic achievement, and another honouring excellence in painting.&nbsp;
+We introduced two prestigious awards: one recognising overall artistic achievement, and another honouring excellence in painting.

 **North East HeARTS Award**